JetBrains/intellij-plugin-verifier/README.md

     Usually, a long-existing plugin uploaded to the JetBrains Marketplace might be verified with more relaxed rules than a new plugin.
-    This option is used to mute plugin problems that don't apply to such plugin.
+    This option is used to mute plugin problems that don't apply to such a plugin.

     A comma-separated list of plugin problem identifiers is allowed.